Comparison of Four Space Propulsion Methods for Reducing Transfer Times of Crewed Mars Mission: Results and Discussion

 Combining all EtM and MtE missions (as described in section~\ref{subsec:Angle_Variation}), we determine the waiting time, total mission time and total mission mass.
-For the missions options presented in Fig.~\ref{fig:Global_Mission}\ the minimum waiting time achievable is $\sim 520\,\unit{days}$ (which corresponds to total mission times higher than $\sim 900\,\unit{days}$).
-On the other extreme (total mission masses close to the $2,500\,\unit{t}$ limit and $\lesssim 850\,\unit{days}$ of mission time) the waiting time rises to $\sim 570\,\unit{days}$, for continuous thrust options, and to about $660\,\unit{days}$, for the classical chemical and nuclear thermal options.
+For the missions options presented in Fig.~\ref{fig:Global_Mission}\ the minimum waiting time achievable is $\sim \SI{520}{\day}$ (which corresponds to total mission times higher than $\sim \SI{900}{\day}$).
+On the other extreme (i.e. total mission masses close to the \SI{2500}{\tonne} limit and $\lesssim \SI{850}{\day}$ of mission time) the waiting time rises to $\sim \SI{570}{\day}$, for continuous thrust options, and to about \SI{660}{\day}, for the classical chemical and nuclear thermal options.
 The classical options show waiting times consistently higher.

 The waiting time evolution exposes its relation with travel time (and consequently the heliocentric angle).
 Even if we travel faster to Mars and back, the mission time is about the same, as the waiting time increases.
-Moreover, the waiting time is not only related to the travel time, but also with $\theta_v$, i.e.\ a different $\theta_v$ requires the target planet to be in a different rendezvous location, affecting the waiting time for the return.
-This reveals another advantage of using continuous thrust, the change in the velocity direction that can be imposed to the spacecraft.
-In many of these mission options the thrust is not aligned with the spacecraft velocity, but has a transverse component, which shortens the distance travelled, and affects the waiting time.
+Moreover, the waiting time is not only related to the travel time but also with $\theta_v$, i.e.\ a different $\theta_v$ requires the target planet to be in a different rendezvous location, affecting the waiting time for the return.
+This reveals another advantage of using continuous thrust, the change in the velocity direction that can be imposed to the S/C. In many of these mission options the thrust is not aligned with the S/C velocity but has a transverse component, which shortens the distance travelled, and affects the waiting time.

-Comparing the mission outlined here (using 25 electric propulsion engines) with the Mars Direct mission~\cite{Zubrin1996}, we show that it is possible to save about $50\,\unit{days}$ on the total mission time (and save $\sim 60\,\unit{days}$ on total ToF), while keeping the manned spacecraft below the $1,000\,\unit{t}$ limit as advocated in Mars Direct.
+Comparing the mission outlined here (using 25 electric propulsion engines) with the Mars Direct mission~\citep{Zubrin1996}, we show that it is possible to save about \SI{50}{\day} on the total mission time (and save $\sim \SI{60}{\day}$ on total ToF), while keeping the crewed S/C below the \SI{1000}{\tonne} limit as advocated in Mars Direct.